FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contracts_to_java.md

 Detailed parameters:

 - `package`: Generate the package name of the 'Java' file。
 - `sol`: (Optional)The path of the 'solidity' file.
 Two methods are supported: file path and directory path.
-When the parameter is a directory, all the 'solidity' files in the directory are compiled and converted.。The default directory is' contracts / solidity'。
+When the parameter is a directory, all the 'solidity' files in the directory are compiled and converted。The default directory is' contracts / solidity'。
 - `output`: (Optional)The directory where the 'Java' file is generated.
-By default, it is generated in the 'contracts / sdk / java' directory.。
+By default, it is generated in the 'contracts / sdk / java' directory。
-- `no-analysis': (Optional) Skip static analysis of solidity compilation, which can effectively reduce compilation speed。Static analysis can analyze the parallel feasibility of the contract interface and put the results of the analysis into the abi file.。
+- 'no-analysis': (optional) Skip the static analysis of solidity compilation, which can effectively reduce the compilation speed。Static analysis can analyze the parallel feasibility of the contract interface and put the results of the analysis into the abi file。
-- `enable-async-call ': (Optional) You can generate a Java file with an asynchronous call interface.-Use when sdk version > = 3.3.0。
+- 'enable-async-call': (Optional) You can generate a Java file with an asynchronous call interface>= 3.3.0 when used。
-- `transaction-version ': (Optional) Specifies the version number of the generated Java file for sending transactions.
-The default value is 0, which is compatible with all versions of the node.；When the transaction version is 1, transactions with fields such as value, gasLimit, gasPrice, and EIP1559 can only be sent to nodes of 3.6.0 and above.。
+- 'transaction-version': (Optional) Specifies the version number of the generated Java file for sending transactions.
+The default value is 0, which is compatible with all versions of nodes；When the transaction version is 1, transactions with fields such as value, gasLimit, gasPrice, and EIP1559 can only be sent to nodes of 3.6.0 and above。

 ### 6.2 WBC-Liquid Contract Use